Charing Cross, Glasgow

-Charing Cross is a major road junction in the Scottish city of Glasgow.
-It is situated north of the River Clyde at the intersection of Sauchiehall Street, St George's Road, Woodlands Road, North Street and Newton Street, as well as being at a major interchange of the M8 motorway.
+Charing Cross is a major road junction and area within the centre of Glasgow, Scotland.
+It is situated north of the River Clyde at the intersection of Sauchiehall Street, St George's Road, Woodlands Road, North Street and Newton Street, as well as being at a major interchange of the M8 motorway, which runs beneath in a subterranean cutting.
+Charing Cross marks the notional boundary between the City Centre and the West End of the city.

+Charing Cross borders Woodlands to the west, Anderston to the south, Woodside to the north, and Garnethill to the east.

+Architecture

+Notable buildings

 Taking its name originally from a block of tenements named Charing Cross Place built in the 1850s, which continue at the south-west corner with North Street, the junction of Sauchiehall Street was formed as part of the original development of Blythswood Hill including Blythswood Square, St George's Road and North Street becoming known as Charing Cross, linking the city centre and the new West End, commencing at Woodlands and Sandyford.

-Much of its architecture was destroyed when the motorway was built through it in the late 1960s, notably the Grand Hotel at its heart.
-It still marks the boundary between the City Centre and the West End of the city.
 There are ornate red sandstone tenement blocks dating from the late Victorian period at two corners of the junction, at the north-west (St George's Mansions, Frank Burnet) and south-east (Charing Cross Mansions, John James Burnet), while nearby landmarks include the Mitchell Library.
-In 2019, Glasgow City Council put forward plans to cover over more of the motorway (which is in a cutting through the area) with a parkland area to better connect the areas on each side.

 Charing Cross was also part of the so-called Square Mile of Murder, the location of a series of sensational murders which scandalised Victorian society.

+1960s redevelopment: the construction of the M8

+Much of Charing Cross' architecture (along with that of adjacent Anderston) was destroyed when the West Flank of the Glasgow Inner Ring Road (now part of the M8 motorway) was built through it in the late 1960s.
+Although the road was partially concealed beneath an underpass constructed using the cut-and-cover method, its construction required the excavation of a massive trench (often nicknamed "The Charing Cross Canyon") which necessitated the demolition of many Victorian and Edwardian buildings - notably the Grand Hotel at its heart.

+The most infamous structure of the motorway's construction, however, became the "Bridge to Nowhere" – a concrete podium over the motorway, on top of which it was intended that an office building be constructed.
+Despite a string of new office blocks being constructed to replace the demolished buildings – Newton House, Elmbank Gardens, Nye Bevan House and Portcullis House in the early 1970s, and Fountain House in the early 1980s – the podium structure was left unused for over 20 years and became a source of much derision from both the local press and public, being looked upon as a monument to the partial abandonment of the controversial Inner Ring Road project.